reinhardliess/markdown-clipper/README.md

 #### Copy Address and Page Title as Markdown

-- Copies url and website title as Markdown.
+- Copies URL and website title as Markdown.
 If there's a selection, the selection will be used instead of the page title
 - Local hotkey, restricted to window group `Browsers`

 #### Increase/Decrease heading level